Skip to main content

 4. In the "Choose a workflow" or "Get started with GitHub Actions" view, scroll down to the "Security" category and click Configure under the workflow you want to configure.
 You may need to click View all to find the security workflow you want to configure.

-Screenshot of the Security category of starter workflows.
+Screenshot of the Security category of workflow templates.
 The Configure button and "View all" link are highlighted with an orange outline.

 5. Follow any instructions in the workflow to customize it to your needs.
 For more general assistance about workflows, click Documentation on the right pane of the workflow page.